-The Council owed \$25,559 in notes payable and accrued vacation.
+The Council owed \$14,375 accrued vacation.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGETS AND REVENUES

 The Council's revenues are derived mainly from three sources, United States Department of Health and Human Services Administration on Aging through the Governor's Office of Elderly Affairs which in turn "passes through" the funds to the Council, Sales Tax and Public Support.
 In 2015, the Council began receiving property tax money through a millage voted on by the citizens of Tensas Parish.
 The Council does not anticipate any major increase or decrease in the revenues for the coming year.